Ilana Panich-Linsman: Major works

 Other works from south Texas include features about a female mariachi band, girls growing up in a border town and difficulties for children with transgender identity.

 Border cities like those in the Rio Grande Valley have been the subject of increased national coverage since President Trump’s election.
 Since the start of 2019, in hopes they might better learn about, and from, the people who make their homes there, The New York Times has assigned Ilana Panich-Linsman to live and work in McAllen, Texas.

+For NBC in 2025, Panich-Linsman photographed parents who lost their daughters in the Camp Mystic flood.